cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 }
 ```

 Let's unpack what's happening here.
 We create the queue of images in the main thread as before.
-However, this time around we also create a `std::mutex` to protect access to this queue.
+However, this time we also create a `std::mutex` to protect access to this queue.
 Then, instead of creating a single background `std::jthread`, we create two, passing the same queue and mutex to both.

 The `ProcessImages` function also changed and now also takes a pointer to a mutex.
-Now working with the queue is protected by the mutex.
-Once an image is copied into a local variable, the mutex is released and the image is processed independently.
+This mutex protects access to the queue.
+Instead of processing the image under the mutex, we move each image into a local variable.
+Only this copy is protected by the mutex, minimizing the time we hold the lock.
+Once we have a local copy of an image it can be processed safely without locking the queue.

-This works as intended but passing the queue and the mutex as pointers is a bit ugly from my perspective and I would wrap it into a class, for example, `ImageProcessingPipeline`.
+This works as intended, but passing the queue and the mutex as pointers is a bit ugly from my perspective and I would wrap it into a class, for example, `ImageProcessingPipeline`.

 <!--
 `CPP_COPY_SNIPPET` parallelism_jthread_2_class/main.cpp